harmony-one/h/progress/alaina-furstenberg.md

 ---

+2025-07-06 Sun: Writing and posting of the team's progress thread.
+Reviewing harmony.one/q3, preparing insights/questions for the Thursday meetup.

+2025-07-05 Sat: Animating of a graphic for the progress thread.
+Update of the community section.

+2025-07-04 Fri: [Tweet](https://x.com/harmonyprotocol/status/1941141699285446748) for Fourth of July holiday.

+2025-07-03 Thu: Creation of Youtube Shorts from the Q2 video.
+Utilized Sora to create firework videos with the Harmony logo for the holiday.

+2025-07-02 Wed: Finalizing the Q2 newsletter.
+Designed thumbnail and uploaded the [Q2 video](https://youtu.be/2BvkNyd9azc?si=haggFE2zwW-HMSbN).
+Created the NotebookLM podcast.
+Posted to Substack and X.

 2025-07-01 Tue: Continuation of editing Q2 Video in Descript + the design of the thumbnail.
 Followed up with the team to update their Q2 progress with top relevant link.

 2025-06-30 Mon: Editing of Q2 Video in Descript.
 Revisions to Q2 newsletter.